Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Simulations

 \subsection{Synthetic observations}

-We used a 21-cm end-to-end (\textsc{21cmE2E}) pipeline \cite{aishrila_gain_err, samit_ionosphere, 2023Aishrila} to perform synthetic observations.
-This pipeline employs the \textsc{OSKAR}\footnote{\url{https://github.com/OxfordSKA/OSKAR}} software package $\cite{OSKAR}$ for simulating visibilities for SKA1-Low configurations.
+We used a 21-cm end-to-end (\textsc{21cmE2E}) pipeline \cite{aishrila_gain_err, samit_ionosphere, 2023Aishrila} to perform synthetic observations for the SKA-Low telescope layout AA*.
+This pipeline employs the \textsc{OSKAR}\footnote{\url{https://github.com/OxfordSKA/OSKAR}} software package \cite{OSKAR} for simulating visibilities for SKA1-Low configurations.
+The resulting measurement sets were then processed using the Common Astronomy Software Applications (CASA)~\citep{casa} package for reading, calibration, and further analysis of the visibility data.
 In this simulated observation, the sky was observed with a phase-center at $\alpha$ = 15h00m00s and $\delta$ = -30$^\circ$ for a duration of 4 hours ($\pm$ 2 HA).
 The observing bandwidth of the lightcone spans 8 MHz with a channel separation of 125 kHz.
-The observation parameters are listed in the table~$\ref{tab:obs_params}$.
-In the subsection, we describe the realistic sky models and telescope configuration to perform the simulation using the \textsc{21cmE2E} pipeline.
+A flow chart showing the workflow of \textsc{21cmE2E} pipeline integrated with foreground mitigation techniques is shown in the Figure~\ref{fig:flowchart}.
+The observation parameters used in the simulations are listed in the Table~$\ref{tab:obs_params}$.
+In the subsections, we describe the realistic sky models and telescope configuration used to perform the simulation with the \textsc{21cmE2E} pipeline.